Infvmous/Carrier247-parser/README.md

 # Usage
 1. Put numbers to numbers.txt
+2. Create .env file and add 'API_KEY={your_api_key}' inside
-2. Call a script from terminal with argument of a iso code of a country
+3. Call the script from terminal with argument of iso code of country like DK, GB, AE (case insensitive)